 A taxonomy can be defined as “orderly classification” (Source: Merriam Webster).
 This indicates some hierarchy or structure, which often goes into categories.
 In WordPress, categories can be parents or children of each other.
 Often, tags in WordPress don’t have that structure and are often used quite randomly.
 If you don’t control how you add tags to posts, you will probably end up with a huge number of tags on your website.
 The downside of this is that a lot of tags are used only once, which makes the tag page the same as the post where you added the tag.
 This may create duplicate content or at least thin content.

-The difference between tags and categories
+What’s the difference between tags and categories?

-Back to our original questions: what’s the difference?
 In an ideal world, we would use categories to group the content on your website into — say — eight to ten global segments.
 On our blog, these segments are for instance Analytics, Content SEO, eCommerce and Technical SEO.
 By maintaining a limited set of categories, you can keep your website, and your content focused.
 Now, of course, you can dissect the content even further, going to more particular groupings.
 For that, you should use tags.

 The fact that categories can be hierarchical means that there’s a bit more content structure to be made with just categories if that’s what you are looking for.
 You can have a group of posts about trees, and have a child category or subgroup about elms.
 Makes sense, right?
 It also means that you can have URLs like /category/trees/elms, which displays that structure right in the URL already.
 You can’t do this with tags.
 The tag in this example could be “Boston.”
 It’s unrelated to the tree’s characteristics but could indicate where for instance a photo of an elm in that post is located.